OpenMW/openmw/README.txt

   that your favorite backend doesn't work on all the platforms you want to reach.

-The GOOI implementations are extremely light-weight - often just one or two cpp/h pairs.
+The Mangle implementations are extremely light-weight - often just one or two cpp/h pairs.
 You plug them directly into your program, there's no separate build step required.